iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 :::

-The following algorithm provides the matrix of the stacked iterative integrals:
+The following algorithm provides the matrix of the stacked iterated integrals.
+This is the list of iterated integrals associated with words of length less than a certain number $N$.

 :::{prf:algorithm}
 :label: matrix_iter_int